Command Line Tools¶

 --json |

-Output differences in JSON format |
+Output differences in JSON format (two-file mode only) |

 --filter |

-Filter differences by chunk type pattern (case-insensitive, e.g., ldta, LIST:Layr) |
+Filter results by chunk path pattern (case-insensitive, e.g., ldta, LIST:Layr) |

 # Compare two AEP files